Nyrok/Morpion/README.md

 # Morpion
 Another School Project.
-## Graphical Version with pygame incoming
+## Graphical Version with PyGame incoming
+### Didn't take time to translate strings and variables name in English
+## This readme will be updated soon